Enjoy our pure, unpasteurized, unadulterated, all-natural clover honey in these single-serving honey sticks, also known as honey straws or honey stix.

 We typically ship honey sticks in quantities of 20-100 via First Class padded envelopes or a small flat rate box when they are bought separately from other honey products.
 In cases where you buy honey sticks and jar honey together, we bundle them in the same package to save on shipping costs.

 From the time you order to when you can expect your packaged honey to arrive, it can typically take 5-7 days or longer depending on your location in the USA or the number of orders our suppliers are handling at that time.

-We try to process orders the same day we receive them, but it can take 1-3 days - or up to 5-7 days during peak seasons - to get items in the mail at times.
+It can take 1-3 days - or up to 5-7 days during peak seasons - to get items in the mail at times.
 You will always be sent a USPS tracking ID by email (the same email you used for your order) to notify you when the product ships so you can track it's progress yourself.
 USPS typically takes 3-5 business days to arrive, but sometimes less.

 Returns can be completed within 30 days of when you receive your items if you are not satisfied with the product for any reason.

 If your honey needs to be returned due to it being broken or damaged in transit, there is no need to return the honey to us.
 Please provide picture proof of the damaged and destroyed honey, and a replacement or refund will be issued to you for that same honey product.